-- (26) [...], the SRB regularly requested the ECB and relevant National Resolution Authorities ("NRAs") to provide it with specific and updated information with regard to the Group and the Institution.
-Moreover, the SRB has been in contact with the relevant members of the European resolution college. - (27) The information exchange between the SRB, the ECB and the relevant NRAs has been continuous since then and intensified on [...] and further on [...]
-2022. - (28) The SRB attended the ECB's Supervisory Board meetings on 17, 23 and 27 February 2022, where the Institution was discussed, as well as the Institution-Specific Crisis Management Team meetings for the Institution on 25 and 26 February 2022. - (29) On 25 February 2022, the SRB informed the European Commission about the rapidly deteriorating situation of the Institution and the next steps.
-Over the following days, several interactions took place between the SRB and the European Commission with a view to keeping the latter informed on all relevant developments regarding the Institution. - (30) On 25 February 2022, the SRB requested the ECB to provide it with specific and updated information with regard to the Group. - (31) [...] - (32) [...] - (33) On 25 February 2022, the Institution decided among other things [...]. - (34) The ECB attended the SRB Extended Executive Sessions on the Institution on 26, 27, 28 February and 1 March 2022.
+- (27) The information exchange between the SRB, the ECB and the relevant NRAs has been continuous since then and intensified on 22 February and further on 24 February 2022. - (28) The SRB attended the ECB's Supervisory Board meetings on 17, 23 and 27 February 2022, where the Institution was discussed, as well as the Institution-Specific Crisis Management Team meetings for the Institution on 25 and 26 February 2022. - (29) On 25 February 2022, the SRB informed the European Commission about the rapidly deteriorating situation of the Institution and the next steps.
+Over the following days, several interactions took place between the SRB and the European Commission with a view to keeping the latter informed on all relevant developments regarding the Institution. - (30) On 25 February 2022, the SRB requested the ECB to provide it with specific and updated information with regard to the Group. - (31) On 25 February 2022, Sberbank CZ, A.S. (the Czech subsidiary of the Group) notified to the Czech National Bank that it is failing or likely to fail.
+On 26 February 2022, the Czech National Bank reached the conclusion that Sberbank CZ, A.S. was failing or likely to fail and subsequently notified to the SRB its determination to wind it down under the normal insolvency proceedings applicable in the Czech Republic. - (32) [...] - (33) On 25 February 2022, the Institution decided among other things (i) to activate its group recovery plan, (ii) to implement the option foreseeing the request of additional funding from SBR, and (iii) to implement the option of 'asset transfer of existing performing loan portfolio within the Sberbank Group. - (34) The ECB attended the SRB Extended Executive Sessions on the Institution on 26, 27, 28 February and 1 March 2022. - (35) On 26 February 2022, the Institution notified to the ECB that, due to the substantial deposit outflows of the Institution and its subsidiaries, which severely impacted their liquidity reserves and liquidity coverage ratio ("LCR"), it could reasonably be expected that the Institution is likely to be unable to pay its debts and liabilities as they fall due in the near future, as no measures were available to provide relief to the liquidity position or slow down the deposit outflows. [...]. - (36) On 27 February 2022, the ECB communicated to the SRB its draft FOLTF assessment regarding the Institution, for the purpose of consulting the SRB on this matter in accordance with Article 18(1)(second subparagraph) of Regulation (EU) No 806/2014.

-- (35) On 26 February 2022, the Institution notified to the ECB that, due to the substantial deposit outflows of the Institution and its subsidiaries, which severely impacted their liquidity reserves and liquidity coverage ratio ("LCR"), it could reasonably be expected that the Institution is likely to be unable to pay its debts and liabilities as they fall due in the near future, as no measures were available to provide relief to the liquidity position or slow down the deposit outflows. [...]. - (36) On 27 February 2022, the ECB communicated to the SRB its draft FOLTF assessment regarding the Institution, for the purpose of consulting the SRB on this matter in accordance with Article 18(1)(second subparagraph) of Regulation (EU) No 806/2014. - (37) On 27 February 2022, the SRB provided the ECB with its formal response on the above draft FOLTF assessment. - (38) On 27 February 2022, the ECB reached the conclusion that the Institution is likely to be unable in the near future to pay its debts or other liabilities as they fall due.
+- (37) On 27 February 2022, the SRB provided the ECB with its formal response on the above draft FOLTF assessment. - (38) On 27 February 2022, the ECB reached the conclusion that the Institution is likely to be unable in the near future to pay its debts or other liabilities as they fall due.
 Therefore, the Institution was deemed to be failing or likely to fail in accordance with Article 18(4)(c) of Regulation (EU) No 806/2014.
 On the same date, the ECB communicated its final FOLTF assessment to the SRB. - (39) On 27 February 2022, the SRB finalised its Valuation 1. - (40) On 27 February 2022, the SRB adopted a decision concerning the exercise of its powers under Article 33a of Directive 2014/59/EU, as transposed under national law, and instructed the NRA to implement that decision in line with the national law.